 "Much of the industry has been calling for a decline in margins.
 For a while the margins did decline.
 Part of that was due to the competitive landscape and some of the products from low-cost providers.
 I think Cisco was caught off-guard by that because of their lack of focus on networking," Kerravala said.

 "Cisco was focused on flip cameras and consumer devices.
 Chambers made the promise that networking was going to be a focus for them last year and it has been.
 Now margins for switches are returning to what they were three years ago.
 For investors, that's a great sign."

 Kerravala noted rumblings in the blogosphere about quality.
-As he sees it, there's a lack of recognition about the difficulty of enterprise networking.
+As he sees it, there's a lack of recognition about the difficulty of networking.
 Unlike PCs, where anyone can connect machines with some low-end cables, enterprise networking is a challenge.

 "Organizations like Cisco, Juniper and Brocade are pushing out the innovation.
 You just can't throw a bunch of hardware together and have a switch that sells at cut rate prices," Kerravala said.

 "Do we really want our networks built to the same quality as PCs today?
 That would be terrible for the industry.
 People are willing to pay the extra value for well-built infrastructure with innovative features.
 That's what Cisco has always been about.
 Networking is really the right focus for them."